Convolutions for Spatial Interaction Modeling: INTRODUCTION

-In this work, we consider spatial interaction modeling through convolutions and compare them to GNNs within the context of motion forecasting for AD.
+In this work, we consider spatial interaction modeling through $2$D convolutions and compare them to GNNs within the context of motion forecasting for AD.
 A key determinant of future motion for other drivers is the avoidance of collisions, which represents a critical interaction that we model explicitly.
 Collisions can be approximated as geometric overlapping, which provides unambiguous definitions for interaction metrics.
 We evaluate the methods on large-scale real-world AD data to draw general conclusions.
-Our contributions are summarized below: \begin{itemize} \item we identify three components to facilitate modeling spatial interaction with convolutions: (1) large actor-centric interaction region, (2) aggregation of per-actor feature maps using convolutions, and (3) projecting feature maps into the actor's frame of reference; \item we perform empirical studies to compare interaction modeling using convolutions and graphs, and find that (1) convolutions can perform similarly to or better than GNNs; (2) adding the convolutions can considerably improve interaction modeling even when a GNN is used; and (3) adding a GNN demonstrates only minor additional gain when the convolutional approach is already used. \item we study the effect of a novel interaction loss. \end{itemize}
+Our contributions are summarized below: \begin{itemize} \item we identify three components to facilitate modeling spatial interaction with convolutions: (1) large actor-centric interaction region, (2) projecting feature maps into the actor's frame of reference, and (3) aggregation of per-actor feature maps using convolutions; \item we perform empirical studies to compare interaction modeling using convolutions and graphs, and find that (1) CNNs can perform similarly to or better than GNNs; (2) adding the CNN can considerably improve interaction modeling even when a GNN is used; (3) adding a GNN demonstrates only minor additional gain when the convolutional approach is already used. \item we propose and study a novel interaction loss. \end{itemize}